 Kemencés Pizza 16

-If you’re serious about your pizza and are spending more than a few days in Budapest, grab your hiking boots and trek out to Kemencés Pizza.
-It’s especially commendable when a restaurant so far from downtown decides to do what few restaurants do: aim to be the best in their craft.
-Both of Kemencés’ location are about an hour away from downtown by public transport, but think of it as part of the experience of discovering Budapest.
+If you’re serious about your pizza and are spending more than a few days in Budapest, grab your hiking boots and trek out to Kemencés Pizza, which makes some of the best pies in all of Budapest.
+It takes about an hour to get to from downtown by public transport, but think of it as part of the experience of discovering Budapest.

-Kemencés uses a wood-burning oven for the pizzas, some of which stick to the classic varieties (margherita) while others use more unconventional toppings (magyaros).
+Kemencés uses a wood-burning oven for the pizzas, some of which stick to the classics (margherita) while others use more unconventional toppings ("magyaros").
 What unites these tasty pies is a light dough with a solid structure, and an airy, crispy crust.
-Kemencés usually gets mobbed with pizza fans, but even when it's packed, a hushed, quite professionalism exudes from behind the counter as three pizzaiolos churn out pies with breathtaking efficiency.
-There’s no chaos or frenzied hurry here - they’re quick, calm, and confident.
+Kemencés usually gets mobbed with pizza fans, but even when it's packed, a hushed, quite professionalism exudes from behind the counter as the three pizzaiolos churn out pies with breathtaking efficiency.
+There’s no chaos or frenzied hurry here—they’re quick, calm, and confident.

 You can't go wrong with any of the pizzas, but my favorites were the the margherita (€6), and "másik fehér" (€7), which comes topped with a tangy sour cream, mozzarella, pancetta, and piquante salami.
 Cash only!